PostgreSQL Scales Further Than Most Think — Here is How to Push It

 FOR VALUES FROM ('$NEXT_MONTH') TO ('$MONTH_AFTER');

-"A practical note: partitioning makes DELETE obsolete for old data.
-Instead of deleting millions of rows (which is slow and generates tons of WAL), just drop the old partition:
+"Partitioning also makes DELETE obsolete for old data.
+Instead of deleting millions of rows (slow, generates a lot of WAL), drop the old partition:

-Your app probably reads way more than it writes.
-Streaming replication in PostgreSQL is rock solid and simple to set up.
+Most applications read more than they write.
+Streaming replication in PostgreSQL is reliable and simple to set up.

 The architecture: one primary handles writes, one or more replicas handle reads.
-Your app routes queries accordingly.
+Our app routes queries accordingly.

 import psycopg2